-Revision 19-1; Effective June 3, 2019
+Revision 20-1; Effective March 16, 2020

-At the time of a member's enrollment in a STAR+PLUS Home and Community Based Services (HCBS) program that offers the Consumer Directed Services (CDS) option, and at least annually thereafter, the managed care organization (MCO) service coordinator or other person designated by the member's program must:
+At the time of a member's enrollment in a STAR+PLUS or STAR+PLUS Home and Community Based Services (HCBS) program that offers the Consumer Directed Services (CDS) option, and at least annually thereafter, the managed care organization (MCO) service coordinator or another person designated by the member's program must:

 provide written materials on the CDS option to the member or legally authorized representative (LAR);

-meet with and provide the member or LAR with an oral explanation of the CDS option specific to the member's program;
+meet with and provide the member or LAR with a verbal explanation of the CDS option specific to the member's program;

-present or make available to the member, the Health and Human Services Commission (HHSC) video, The Consumer Directed Services Option, which can be accessed by visiting https://hhs.texas.gov/cds; and
+present or make available to the member, the Texas Health and Human Services Commission (HHSC) video, The Consumer Directed Services Option, which can be accessed by visiting https://hhs.texas.gov/cds; and

 complete Form 1581, Consumer Directed Services Option Overview.

-A member or LAR may request that an MCO service coordinator provide additional oral and written information to the member or LAR regarding the CDS option or assist with enrollment in the CDS option at any time.
+A member or LAR may request that an MCO service coordinator provide additional verbal and written information to the member or LAR regarding the CDS option or assist with enrollment in the CDS option at any time.
 The MCO service coordinator must comply within five business days after receipt of the request.

-A member or LAR declining participation in the CDS option may at any time elect to participate in the CDS option while receiving services through STAR+PLUS HCBS.
+A member or LAR who initially declines to participate in the CDS option when it is presented by their service coordinator may request information about CDS and elect to participate in the CDS option at any time while receiving services through STAR+PLUS or STAR+PLUS HCBS.

 The MCO service coordinator is responsible for presenting the CDS option annually to all new applicants and ongoing members who are not enrolled in the CDS option and whenever information is requested.
 The MCO service coordinator: